 The attack was launched on time, although there was still considerable confusion caused by men moving to their proper units.
 The artillery preparation was fired as planned and the troops followed it as close as one hundred yards.
 No enemy resistance was encountered and the attack progressed to the road leading east out of St Come du Mont.
 Along this road the battalion halted and built up a line, and soon was brought under heavy mortar fire.
 Mortars could be heard firing from the southwest part of the town; either the fire was observed, or it had been previously registered for it was incredibly accurate.
 The zone of fire extended from the east edge of town, along the road, and past the crossroad, the crossroad receiving particularly heavy concentrations.

 From this point, the situation becomes obscure.
 Other historians have attempted to record the succeeding events with doubtful success.
-Col S. L. A. Marshall, the historian of the European Theater, spent several days in June and July 1944 interviewing the available participants in the action.
-His record, which appears in a small unit study entitled, 506th Parachute Infantry in Normandy Drop, is brief and somewhat misleading.
+Col SLA Marshall, the historian of the European Theater, spent several days in June and July 1944 interviewing the available participants in the action.
+His record, which appears in a small unit study entitled, 506-PIR in Normandy Drop, is brief and somewhat misleading.
 His story alleges to relate the actions of battalions, whereas in point of fact, the battalions had become so dispersed and intermingled that their identity was lost, and the history relates more accurately the movements of the battalion commanders and small elements of the battalions.

-These attacks continued until nearly no on, when the enemy executed a flanking maneuver around the right flank and seized the hill, driving the eight or ten remaining men back to the road on the east.
+These attacks continued until nearly noon, when the enemy executed a flanking maneuver around the right flank and seized the hill, driving the eight or ten remaining men back to the road on the east.
 At precisely this moment, reinforcement in the form of three light tanks arrived from the direction of Beaumont and were immediately committed front ally toward the cut.
-About twenty men from the 501st and the A and C Co forces, taking cover in rear of the tanks, advanced and recaptured their previous position.
+About twenty men from the 501 and the Able and Charlie Co forces, taking cover in rear of the tanks, advanced and recaptured their previous position.
 The presence of the tanks put an entirely different light on the situation, apparently, for the enemy promptly withdrew to the west.